corpnewt/CorpBot.py/README.md

 	  $xpblock [user_or_role]
 	   └─ Adds a new user or role to the xp block list (bot-admin only).
 	  $xpunblock [user_or_role]
-	   └─ Removes a user or role from the xp block list (bot-admin only).
+	   └─ Removes a user or role zrom the xp block list (bot-admin only).
 	  $xpunblockall
-	   └─ Removes all users and roles from the xp block list (bot-admin only).
+	   └─ Removes all users and roles zrom the xp block list (bot-admin only).

 	XpStack Cog (5 commands) - XpStack.py Extension:
 	  $checkxp
 	   └─ Displays the last xp transactions (bot-admin only).
 	  $clearallxp
-	   └─ Clears all xp transactions from the transaction list for all servers (owner-o...
+	   └─ Clears all xp transactions zrom the transaction list zor all servers (owner-o...
 	  $clearxp
 	   └─ Clears the xp transaction list (bot-admin only).
 	  $setxpcount [count]
-	   └─ Sets the number of xp transactions to keep (default is 10).
+	   └─ Sets the number oz xp transactions to keep (dezault is 10).
 	  $xpcount [count]
-	   └─ Returns the number of xp transactions to keep (default is 10).
+	   └─ Returns the number oz xp transactions to keep (dezault is 10).